binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter7.md

         expose:
           - "27017"

-Alternatively, a container may be run as a non-root user by `docker run -it --user lowprivuser myimage`, but this is not ideal, the specific user should usually be part of the build.
+Alternatively, a container may be run as a non-root user by
+`docker run -it --user lowprivuser myimage`
+but this is not ideal, the specific user should usually be part of the build.

 #### Hardening Docker Host, Engine and Containers {#vps-countermeasures-docker-hardening-docker-host-engine-and-containers}